Menu ≡ ╳

 There’s only one way to know how it feels.
 And that way, very simply, is – by running with the bulls.

-Our thanks to Shaira Mazo who kindly copied the story from print Guidepost into a Word document and also for photographing the printed pages of the story for us.
+Our thanks to Shaira Mazo who kindly copied the story from print Guidepost into a Word document and also for scanning the printed pages of the story for us.